MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex02_Connect_Windows_Defender.md

 In this task, you create a Windows virtual machine in Azure.

-1. Sign in to the **WIN1** virtual machine as Admin using the provided credentials.
+1. Sign in to **WIN1** virtual machine as Admin using the provided credentials.

 1. In the Microsoft Edge browser, navigate to the Azure portal at `https://portal.azure.com`.